 Apple Watches aren’t just for young, active people.
 These smartwatches are an excellent tool for tracking a person’s health, activity, and location, regardless of age.

-So, an Apple Watch is an excellent device for an aging parent or senior in your life, helping you and your family get peace of mind while allowing your loved one their independence!
+That’s why we think the Apple Watch is an excellent device for an aging parent or senior in your life, helping you and your family get peace of mind while allowing your loved one their independence!
 It’s a win-win for all.

 However, you may be a little wary of getting an older adult an Apple Watch — especially if they are not tech-savvy or do not own an iPhone or any mobile phone, for that matter.

 Luckily, Apple makes it very easy to set up and even manage an Apple Watch for someone else.
 In fact, emerging research indicates that older adults benefit from Apple Watches when they get assistance from family, caregivers, and community members.

 The good news is that you can pair an Apple Watch to your loved one’s iPhone, a caregiver’s or relative’s iPhone, or even set up an Apple Watch to work on its own as a standalone device with Apple’s Family Setup.